openlawteam/docs/docs/markup-language/README.md

 ### Selecting the Contract Level Ethereum Network

-As an option for embedding a smart contract to execute as part of an agreement, you can select the Ethereum network used for the smart contract executions by specifying the `network` with `"Ropsten"`, `"Kovan"`, or `"Rinkeby"` as shown below.
-Support for `"Mainnet"` will be integrated soon.
+As an option for embedding a smart contract to execute as part of an agreement, you can select the Ethereum network used for the smart contract executions by specifying the `network` with `"Mainnet"`, `"Ropsten"`, `"Kovan"`, or `"Rinkeby"` as shown below.

 ```
 [[Pay Vendor:EthereumCall(